Behaviour

 Can I give my anxious dog human probiotics?

 Safety Disclaimer: This article is for informational purposes and does not replace professional veterinary advice.
 Always consult your vet if your dog is experiencing severe anxiety, sudden behavioural changes, or chronic digestive issues.
+Our knowledge hub is there to support, not replace, proper clinical care.

 Get Weekly Vet Tips